-The historic shipwreck salvage and artifact recovery shall utilize underwater metaldetection followed by a combination of 1) minor hand-fanning of sand, 2) low intensity sand suction, and/or 3) vessel-based prop-wash deflection techniques (mailboxes, blowers, etc) to temporary displace sediment around individual excavations.
-Sidecasted sediment remains adjacent to the excavation site during artifact recovery.
-Sand naturally and rapidly refills excavation holes as "incidental fallback", generally within two tide cycles.
+PROPOSED WORK: The applicant requests re-authorization to conduct shipwreck salvage and artifact recovery work from the seabed.
+The applicant proposes to perform this work utilizing underwater metal-detection equipment followed by a combination of 1) hand-fanning of sand, 2) sand suction, and/or 3) vessel-based prop-wash deflection techniques (mailboxes, blowers, etc.) to displace sediment around individual excavations.
 Work will be performed by dive crews supported by a small number of vessels generally under 50'.

-Salvage activity will generally take place between the months of May and October depending on sea conditions.
-Salvage work is generally limited to 40-60 days per year due to sea conditions such as poor visibility and rough seas.
+Salvage activity will generally take place between the months of May through October, depending on sea conditions.